excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 One of the last things we've introduced this year was the completely rewritten npm package, available at [`@excalidraw/excalidraw`](https://www.npmjs.com/package/@excalidraw/excalidraw).
 Long time in the making (thanks to [@aakansha1216](https://twitter.com/aakansha1216) for most of the work), this package allows you to easily embed Excalidraw as a React component into your apps.

+### 📱 Mobile mode/responsive design

+Touch support and mobile-optimized layout [were](https://github.com/excalidraw/excalidraw/pull/787) [first](https://github.com/excalidraw/excalidraw/pull/788) [added](https://github.com/excalidraw/excalidraw/pull/790) by [j-f1](https://github.com/j-f1).
+This includes the creation of a toolbar for mobile devices that displays relevant controls while still leaving most of the screen free for viewing the drawing.
 ## Conclusion

 Bla bla